ceeblet/patterns/README.md

 ```
 Navigate to `localhost:5000/home` to create your own patterns!

-#About Sara
+##About Sara

 Sara came to Hackbright with a background in project management, marketing, and customer service for startups.
 She's currently looking for full-stack software engineering positions where she can be a part of an awesome team.
-Check out her [linkedIn profile] (www.linkedin.com/in/sarafalkoff) to learn more.
+Check out her [LinkedIn profile] (www.linkedin.com/in/sarafalkoff) to learn more.